Freshwater Weekly Fishing Report Week of May 29, 2024

 Somerville

 GOOD.
-Water stained; 75 degrees; 2.58 feet above pool.
-Fishing patterns are consistent.
-Catfish, crappie and bluegill are good on minnows, worms, and stink bait at Somerville Marina early morning.
-Black Bass are fair hitting soft crankbaits and spinnerbaits in 6-10 feet of water.
+Water slightly stained; 78 degrees; 1.67 feet above pool.
+Fishing pattern continue to be steady while water is being released at the floodgates at 980 cfs.
+Expect there to be a good bite for all species at the spillway.
+Catfish, and bluegill are fair while crappie are good on minnows, worms, and stink bait at Somerville Marina early morning.
+Black bass are fair hitting soft crankbaits and spinnerbaits in 6-10 feet of water.
 Crappie good on the brush piles in 10-20 feet of water and pilings biting minnows and small jigs.
 Catfish are very good in 2-8 feet of water.
 Larger catfish are good on jug lines baited with shad or cut bait.
 White bass are very good trolling in the lake using Pet spoons and jigs, and when anchored with ghost minnows or shad.
 Hybrids are very good, finding schools is the key, caught on cut shad and 2 ounce jigs.
 Hybrids are good, finding schools is the key, caught on cut shad and 2 ounce jigs.
 Hybrids are also being caught from the shore at the dam and Welch Park areas.
 Water is slightly off color near the dam and very muddy in the upper lake area.
-Flood gates open at 95 cfs and various species are good at spillways while water is being released.
 Report by Weldon Kirk, Fish Tales Guide Service.

 Spence

 SLOW.
 Water stained; 75 degrees.
-47.88 feet below pool.
+48.02 feet below pool.
+Fishing patterns are consistent.
 Black bass are good flipping jigs or vibrating jigs into the shallows.
 Crappie are reported to be slow.
 Catfish are fair to good on cut bait in deeper pockets.
 Report by Bronte Guns and Tackle Pro Staff.

 Stamford

 FAIR.
-Water stained; 65 degrees; 0.32 feet above pool.
+Water stained; 65 degrees; 0.20 feet above pool.
 Fishing is fair and the pattern is steady as water continues to come into the lake.
-Crappie are fair in shallow water with crappie jigs.
+Crappie are good at the crappie house.
 Largemouth bass are in similar areas as the crappie hitting the crappie jigs.
 Channel catfish are fair casting minnows on the rocks.

 Stillhouse